Admission to the Economics major

-3) A group of five courses, 3 credits each, numbered 300 or higher, chosen by the student and pre-approved by the Undergraduate Program Director in the Department of Economics, in accordance with the following guidelines:
+3) A group of five courses, 3 credits each, generally numbered 300 or higher, chosen by the student and pre-approved by the Director of Undergraduate Advising in the Department of Economics, in accordance with the following guidelines:

-- The proposal presented by the student must, in the judgment of the Chief Undergraduate Advisor in the Department of Economics, fulfill the criterion of relevance to economics set forth in the requirement, and form a coherent set of courses.
+- The proposal presented by the student must, in the judgment of the Director of Undergraduate Advising in the Department of Economics, fulfill the criterion of relevance to economics set forth in the requirement, and form a coherent set of courses.

-- All courses included in the collateral plan must be preapproved by the Chief Undergraduate Advisor prior to enrollment.
+- All courses included in the collateral plan must be preapproved by the Director of Undergraduate Advising prior to enrollment.

 - The student is responsible for presenting a convincing case for the proposed course of study.